wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-get-started-defender-endpoint/includes/prepare.md

-To prepare your organization for Microsoft Defender for Endpoint, you’ll need to take some considerations into account.
-These range from people-related processes, to deciding the order in which you want to implement Microsoft Defender for Endpoint’s different capabilities.
+To prepare your organization for Microsoft Defender for Endpoint, you'll need to take some considerations into account.
+These range from people-related processes, to deciding the order in which you want to implement Microsoft Defender for Endpoint's different capabilities.

-Here, you’ll learn how to prepare for Microsoft Defender for Endpoint by identifying key considerations.
+Here, you'll learn how to prepare for Microsoft Defender for Endpoint by identifying key considerations.

 ## Identify your stakeholders